TunaUca/DSA210_Term_Project/README.md

 ## AI Usage Disclaimer

-In this project, AI tools (such as ChatGPT) were used for:
+In this project, AI tools(ChatGPT) was used for:

 - Understanding statistical concepts (e.g., hypothesis testing, t-test, chi-square)
 - Debugging code and fixing errors